FILE: <bc-72.htm> [Several minutes may be required to download this section] GENERAL INDEX [Navigate to MAIN MENU ]

 the null hypothesis by suggesting that double regressions be performed, and

-the slope estimates b (for the regression of Xt+1 on
+the slope estimates b (for the

-Xt) and slope estimate bxy (for the
+estimate bxy (for

-regression of Xt on Xt1) be performed.
+on Xt1) be

-differed significantly from unity and both b and 1/bxy
+slopes differed significantly from unity and both b and 1/bxy

 are less than unity.
 This test is overly conservative, and simulation studies